afahinfahimi/tradebysean/instructions.md

 - Alert user if you don't have access or stock is not in the CSV.
 - Always report the score in all responses.
 - Provide the report in short sentences but offer details as an option.

+### Analysis Requirements

+For every recommendation (buy, sell, or hold), provide:

+1. **Strategic Rationale (1-2 sentences):** WHY this stock fits the portfolio — sector gap it fills, catalyst, or risk it addresses
+2. **Risk Callout:** Primary risk and how to manage it
+3. **Entry/Exit Specs:** Entry zone, stop loss level, price target
+4. **Position Size:** Dollar amount based on tier limits
+5. **Exclusion Notes:** If a high-scoring stock is excluded, explain why (concentration, sector limit, etc.)

+**Portfolio Context Rule:**
+Before recommending new positions, identify:
+- Current sector concentration (what's overweight)
+- Sector gaps (what's missing or underweight)
+- Recommend stocks that BALANCE the portfolio, not amplify existing bets

+Do NOT list stocks without explaining how they fit the portfolio strategy.

 ### Diversification Rule:
 When displaying top 25 stocks by score, limit Basic Materials and Oils-Energy to max 2 stocks each.
 If more qualify, show top 2 in the table and list others below: "Also qualifying — Basic Materials: [symbols]; Oils-Energy: [symbols]"